Most patients walk into our practice on either zero supplements or 18 supplements. Neither is right.

 Get your protocol →

 Editorial disclosure: This article is for informational purposes only and does not constitute medical advice.
 All treatments at DirectCare AI are prescribed by US-licensed clinicians based on individual medical evaluation.
-Compounded medications are not FDA-approved as finished products; their active ingredients are individually FDA-approved.
+Compounded medications are not FDA-approved and are not reviewed by the FDA for safety, effectiveness, or quality.
 Always consult a US-licensed clinician before starting or changing any therapy.